Scott Swanson (military)

 Scott Swanson, pen name J.T.
-Patten, is an American military writer, novelist, and former intelligence advisor.
+Patten, is an American military writer, novelist, lyric songwriter, and former intelligence advisor.
 He is notable for his work in military Special Warfare intelligence, and is featured in Montgomery McFate's book Military Anthropology: Soldiers, Scholars and Subjects at the Margins of Empire and Steve Coll's book, Directorate S: The C.I.A. and America’s Secret Wars in Afghanistan and Pakistan.

-Professionally, Scott is Aon (company)'s Cyber Security Advisory Practice Leader.Prior, he worked as a financial crimes investigator for PwC's Financial Crimes Unit.
+Professionally, Scott is Aon (company)'s Cyber Security Advisory Practice Leader.
+Prior, he worked as a financial crimes investigator for PwC's Financial Crimes Unit.
 Formerly, he has worked as a government intelligence operative.
 He specializes in socio-cultural intelligence and Irregular warfare and which covers operational considerations, focusing on Africa, the Middle East, and Southeast Asia regions.

 Biography

 Scott grew up in Chicago and graduated with a degree in foreign languages from the Illinois State University.
 Later, he received a master’s degree from the American Military University.